daireto/sqlactive/docs/api/inspection-mixin.md

 def filterable_attributes() -> list[str]
 ```

-> Returns a list of filterable attributes.
+> Return a list of filterable attributes.

 > These are all columns, relations, hybrid properties and hybrid methods.